llabarge13/CSE687OOD_Project1/README.md

 ## Usage
 ```
-MapReduce.exe <path of directory containging input files> <directory for intermediate files> <path of dir for output files>.
+MapReduce.exe <path of directory containging input files> <directory for intermediate files> <path of dir for output files>
 ```
 All command line requirements are required.